Geggy Tah: Sacred Cow (1996)

-Their first release, Grand Opening, appeared in 1994 on David Byrne's label Luaka Bop.
-For their 1996 release Sacred Cow, they added drummer Daren Hahn to the lineup.
-Also on Luaka Bop, the album spawned the hit single "Whoever You Are" which peaked at #16 on the Billboard Modern Rock Tracks chart (the song would also appear in a Mercedes-Benz commercial circa 2001).
-Both albums were produced by Susan Rogers whose credits also include Prince, The Jacksons, David Byrne, Barenaked Ladies and Edie Brickell, and featured Rogers's dog, Gina, on their covers.
+For their 1996 release Sacred Cow, Geggy Tah added drummer Daren Hahn to the lineup.
+Also on Luaka Bop, and again featuring producer Susan Rogers's dog Gina on its cover, the album spawned the hit single "Whoever You Are" which peaked at #16 on the Billboard Modern Rock Tracks chart (the song would also appear in a Mercedes-Benz commercial circa 2001).
+The tune and refrain of "Whoever You Are" had been written by Jordan as a child, as a way of thanking thoughtful drivers and cheering up his father, who would sometimes become irate in traffic.
+The track's hit music video featured Jordan, Kurstin, and Hahn playing the song while driving, their antics playfully woven into scenes from an old driving safety film.